 - Comparing his or her relative outcomes with that of other users in the reference group

-So, now that we’ve discussed reasons employees resist technology, let’s look into things enterprises can do to promote acceptance of technology.
+So, now that we’ve discussed reasons employees resist technology, let’s look into things enterprises can do to promote acceptance of technology and improve user adoption.

 Technological Acceptance Model